North Carolina A&T State University: Media

 The A&T Register and "The Voice" WNAA 90.1 FM are the official media outlets of the university.
-Students of the university contribute to both "The Register" and the campus radio station.
-The Register was first published in 1894.
+Students at the university contribute to both "The Register" and the campus radio station.
+The A&T Register was first published in 1894.
 Currently, the student newspaper is published digitally with two print editions during each fall and spring semesters.
-The A&T Register has won numerous awards over its history, and is recognized locally, statewide, and nationally as one of the premier HBCU publications.
-In 2013, The Register was awarded first place in newswriting and second place in Opinion writing by the North Carolina College Media Association.
+In 2013, The Register was awarded first place in Newswriting and second place in Opinion Writing by the North Carolina College Media Association.
 The Register also earned awards from the 2014 National HBCU Student News Media Conference.
-The paper was awarded second in the "Best News Coverage" and "Best Student, Non-regular production, Newspaper" categories; and third in the "best design tabloid or broadsheet" category.
+The paper was awarded second place in the "Best News Coverage" and "Best Student Newspaper [Non-Regular Production]" categories, and third in the "Best Design - Tabloid or Broadsheet" category.

-Started in 1966 as WANT 620 AM, The campus radio station started with the donation of a refurbished radio console from local radio station WEAL.
-Because The FCC mandated that college radio stations could not compete with commercial radio, WANT was transmitted out of Price Hall on closed circuit A.M. radio transmitted to strategic buildings on campus via cable.
-The first day's broadcast carried, in part, remarks from the campus Board of Trustees and then president Lewis C. Dowdy.
-WANT continued operation until 1979, when the campus station switched to an F.M. format, and became WNAA 90.1 FM.
+Started in 1966 as WANT 620 AM, the campus radio station started with the donation of a refurbished radio console from local radio station WEAL.
+Because the FCC mandated that college radio stations could not compete with commercial radio, WANT was transmitted out of Price Hall on closed-circuit AM band to strategic buildings on campus via cable.
+The first day's broadcast carried, in part, remarks from the campus board of trustees and then president Lewis C. Dowdy.
+WANT continued operation until 1979, when the campus station switched to an FM band format, and became WNAA 90.1 FM.
 In 1982 the station transitioned from the conventional 18-hour college radio format to a full 24-hour broadcast format, and in 1984 installed a new tower to increase wattage from 10 to its current 10,000 watts of power, being able to broadcast as far as 45 mi.
-Today, WNAA is broadcast both over the air and on-line, serving the Greensboro, High Point Winston-Salem metropolitan radio market.
+Today, WNAA is broadcast both over the air and on-line, serving the Greensboro, High Point, and Winston-Salem metropolitan radio market.

-Through the Journalism and Mass Communication department, students manage "The JOMC Journal," a student generated multimedia news platform, a state-of-the-art high definition television studio, and The Aggie Media Group, a public relations agency that provides services including: Media Relations, Quantitative and Qualitative research; social media, community, publicity campaigns and event planning.
+Through the Journalism and Mass Communication department, students manage "The JOMC Journal," a student-generated multimedia news platform, as well as a high definition television studio and The Aggie Media Group, a public relations agency that provides services including: media relations, quantitative and qualitative research, social media, community, publicity campaigns, and event planning.